Learn all about sublimation printing and which sublimation printer is best for you and your crafting style!

 What kind of ink does a printer converted to sublimation printing need?

 If you purchase an Epson EcoTank inkjet printer, you will need to purchase refillable ink cartridges compatible with your printer as well as sublimation ink compatible with your machine.
 Be SURE that what you are ordering and using is sublimation ink before your put it into your printer.
-Two brands we’ve tried are Hiipoo Sublimation Ink and Cosmos Sublimation Ink.
+Three brands we’ve tried are Hiipoo Sublimation Ink, Printer’s Jack, and Cosmos Sublimation Ink.

 What brand of sublimation transfer paper do you prefer?